Drive modes

 This page holds Subaru Drive Mode Indicator symbols.
-The list of modes on our original page is growing so large it became apparent that a separate page would be appropriate for each manufacturer.
+The list of drive modes on our original page grew so large it became apparent that separate manufacturer pages would be appropriate.

 Note that if you are surprised to see one of these it is likely a drive mode has been accidently activated via one of the buttons on the steering wheel.